Petersons Chapter 2

 “You mentioned cameras,” James said.
 “How many cameras were there?”

-Lieutenant Roebuck sketched a map of the mall on the dry-erase board, showing the position of parking lot cameras stationed at all four corners of the mall and the four cameras in the bank.
+Lieutenant Roebuck sketched a map of the mall on the dry-erase board, showing the position of parking lot cameras stationed at all four corners of the mall, and the four cameras in the bank.
 “Because of the trees and shrubbery down the center of each parking aisle,” he said, “the cameras don’t pick up all the parking areas.
-Either by coincidence or design, the cars and truck were parked in an area not picked up by the four cameras.
+Either by coincidence or design, the cars and the truck were parked in an area not picked up by the four cameras.
 The only camera that caught the center parking lot was the one above the bank door.”

 “Are there any other questions?”

-“Yes,” James said.
-“You’ve only mentioned two perps, as you call them.
+“Yes,” James said, “you’ve only mentioned two perps, as you call them.
 Is there any reason to think there were more people involved?”

 “We’ll be working collaboratively this semester.
 How much collaboration will you accept when we write our report?”

-“Thank you.
-I look forward to our time together.
+“Thank you, I look forward to our time together.
 You are the inaugural class, so we’re walking on untrodden ground here.
 See you next Tuesday, same time, same place.”

 Directory